 Red-tailed Hawk (rescued by Maryland Park Service, Department of Natural Resources), Maryland State Fair, Timonium,, Maryland, August 2014.
 Photo by Sarah A. Hanks.

 The Great Blue Heron is the Official Bird of Charles County.

-Great Blue Heron (Ardea herodias), College Creek, Annapolis, Maryland, July 2010.
+Great Blue Heron (Ardea herodias), New Germany State Park, Grantsville, Maryland, October 2015.
 Photo by Diane F. Evartt.

 Blue Jay, (Cyanocitta cristata), Baltimore, Maryland, January 2016.
 Photo by Sarah A. Hanks.